Gifftybabe/OnChainNFT/README.md

 2. **Mint a Token**:
    The `mint` function is called by the owner, and a new token is minted with the associated metadata.

+## Deployment

+The contract have been deployed on the Lisk Sepolia testnet with the following addresses:

+- **OnChainNFT"**: `0x7f92f89B9FE3E41C9FB4e71C15Cec8E2f632D6c6`